devpatony/aiml_defi_credit_scoring_system/analysis.md

 - All scores normalized to 0-1000 range
 - Outliers capped at 1st and 99th percentiles
 - Missing data handled through conservative scoring approaches

----

-*This analysis provides a comprehensive view of DeFi wallet creditworthiness based on on-chain transaction behavior.
-For questions or additional analysis, please refer to the technical documentation.*